Frequently asked questions

 Permission to proceed with a Level 4 clearance is contingent on the NVC approving a risk assessment and Significant Environmental Benefit (SEB) offset submitted by the applicant.
 The NVC will assess the clearance against whether there are any other alternatives that involve no clearance, less clearance, or clearance of vegetation that is less significant (or has been degraded to a greater extent than the vegetation proposed to be cleared).

-Applications are assessed by the Native Vegetation Assessment Panel, which is made up of members from the Native Vegetation Council.
+Applications are assessed by the Native Vegetation Assessment Panel, which is made up of members from the Native Vegetation Council and Native Vegetation Branch.
 The Panel assesses an application following a 28 day consultation period.
 In making a decision, the Panel reviews the application along with supplementary documentation (such as a vegetation data report, risk assessment and significant environmental benefit offset) and any submissions received during the consultation period.

 Consultations on clearance applications under Section 28 of the Native Vegetation Act 1991 and Level 4 applications under the Native Vegetation Regulations 2017 run for 28 days.
 The consultation period commences from the time the application is made available on the Consultation Hub.
 An overview of the consultation timeframe is available.